raphaelfuchter/DaddyLive-m3u/README.md

 ```
 python3 curl.py
 ```
-This should return HTTP/2 200 for every source.
+This should begin returning HTTP/2 200 for every source.
+Do not interrupt it.

 The signature URLs generated refresh after a certain interval so if you wait too long to perform this curl, you'll likely encounter HTTP/2 403.
 If that happens, start over from generate_auth_list.py.

 # Playlist
 That's it.
 All streams should now be decrypted.